keboola/connection-docs/templates/datahub/datahub.md

 {:toc}

 The [DataHub](https://datahub.io/) template provides a one-click setup of an end-to-end flow for populating Keboola metadata into a DataHub data catalog.
-This includes extracting data from both the Telemetry and Metadata source components before transforming the data in order to calculate table properties and lineage.
-You can choose whether or not to include schemas, properties, or tags from the DataHub destination component (writer).
+This includes extracting data from both the Telemetry and Metadata data source connector before transforming the data in order to calculate table properties and lineage.
+You can choose whether or not to include schemas, properties, or tags from the DataHub data destination connector.

 ## Prerequisites
 Before you start, have a working instance of DataHub and get an API token.